Approved by the membership on May 27, 2004, and amended by the membership on

 Each teacher currently employed at P.S.
 31 shall be entitled to one vote.

-The offices for election of the PTA shall be: Co-Presidents, Secretary, Treasurer, and Board Member.
-There shall be a maximum of five positions filled.
-The Association must elect the mandatory core officers (Co-Presidents, Secretary, Treasurer, and Board Member) in order to be a functioning PTA.
-The term of office for Co-Presidents shall be for one year as outlined below.
+The offices for election of the PTA shall be: President, Secretary, Treasurer, and Board Member.
+There shall be a maximum of four positions filled.
+The Association must elect the mandatory core officers (President, Secretary, and Treasurer) in order to be a functioning PTA.
+The term of office for President shall be for one year as outlined below.

 Section 2.
 Term of Office and Term Limits